 Basic Economy fare passengers will be the last group to board.

-Passengers with disabilities or those requiring special assistance will still be able to pre-board.
+Passengers with disabilities or those requiring special assistance can still pre-board.
 Elite members will maintain their early boarding privileges.

 On Frontier, you can board early if you paid for a carry-on bag.
 Allegiant and Spirit do not offer that service.